DjeanG0/IngresosEgresos/README.md

 # Web application to manage income and expenses of companies
 What i used:
-Java
+Java,
-Jpa and hibernate
+Jpa repository and hibernate,
-MVC
+MVC,
-controllers
+controllers,
-services
+services,
 PostgreSQL